 What type of reaction is combustion?

-The process of combustion is a process in which the material reacts with oxygen dioxide, releasing energy in the form of light and heat.
+The process of combustion is a process in which the material reacts with oxygen, releasing energy in the form of light and heat.
 Combustion reactions must require O2 as a single reactant.
 Hydrogen gas combustion produces hydrogen vapour.
-Remember that this reaction is often described as a mixture reaction.
+Remember that this reaction is often described as a mixed reaction.

 Why is combustion so important?

 Combustion reactions are a very important class of chemical reactions.
 Such responses are vital to our daily lives.
 The combustion reaction happens as the fuel and oxygen react, creating fire or heat and light.
 Combustion happens as the gasoline, most commonly a fossil fuel, reacts with the oxygen in the air to create heat.
-The heat produced by the combustion of fossil fuels is used in the operation of machinery such as boilers, furnaces, ovens and engines.
+The heat produced by the combustion of fossil fuels is used in the operation of machineries such as boilers, furnaces, ovens, and engines.